-Gallstones begin with bile.
-Our body produces it to help with the digestion of fats.
+Gallstones begin with excessive production of bile.
+The body produces it to help with the digestion of fats.
 In addition, it also helps the absorption of certain vitamins.
-Bile is made in the liver and it moves to the gallbladder.
 The fat in food triggers the release of specific hormones.
 Therefore, causing the gallbladder to contract and release bile into the intestine.

 You can lower your risk of gallstones by following a healthy eating plan and getting regular physical activity to help you reach and maintain a healthy weight.